francescodc87/Modules_Detection/README.md

 library(igraph)
 library(Rmpfr)
 ```
-After, one should navigate to the folder where all the data and the scripts are stored.
+After this has been done, the user should navigate to the folder where all the data and the scripts are stored.
 ```
 setwd("/path/to/chosen/folder/")
 ```
 ### Trimming
 This step starts from the file containing all the BGCs annotated according smCOGs (clustersCOGSnr.csv) and creates the clustersCOGSnr_trimmed.csv where:
-1. all clusters with less than 2 different cogs are removed;
+1. all clusters containing less than 2 different cogs are removed;
-1. if 2 or more clusters have the same smCOG composition, only the shortest is kept;
+1. if 2 or more clusters have the same smCOG composition, only the shortest one is kept;
 1. when the same smCOG is repeated subsequently more than once in a cluster it is replaced with the empty cell "-" and concatenated at the end of the cluster.
-Even if we are losing some neighbouring interactions and slightly modifying the cluster's topology, this makes the p-value evaluation extremely simpler and extremely faster.
+Even if we are losing some neighbouring interactions and slightly modifying the cluster's topology, this makes the p-value evaluation much simpler and considerably faster.

-To perform this step, one just needs to paste the following:
+To perform this step, the user just needs to paste the following:

 ```
 source("trimming.R")